-Definitions: (1) having qualities worthy of esteem; being highly thought of; considered a treasure; (2) having considerable significance monetarily, emotionally, personally, or spiritually; (3) the embodiment of all virtue; attractive; appealing
+Definitions: (1) having qualities worthy of esteem; being highly thought of; considered a treasure; (2) having significant monetarily, emotionally, personally, or spiritually; (3) the embodiment of all virtue; attractive; appealing

 Synonyms: admirable, cherishable, estimable, precious, priceless, probity

 Quote: We do not believe in ourselves until someone reveals that deep inside us something is valuable, worth listening to, worthy of our trust, sacred to our touch.
-Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight or any experience that reveals the human spirit. — e. e. cummings (1894-1962) American Poet
+Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit. — Edward Estlin [e. e.]
+Cummings (1894-1962) American Poet

 Consideration: Cloistered nuns and monks spend their whole lives in silence, praying.
 They pray for the pope, starving children, and the good of the planet.
 They believe they are having a positive effect.
 And yet, by all accounts, things are getting worse.
 So, are they wasting their time?
 No, because they are being positive.
 All positive energy has a dual effect.
 First, on a personal level, it is making them more real because they are becoming closer to the qualities that make up the universe.
 Those positive choices are of value in and of themselves.
 And second, the prayer energy is being used for something.
 It is positive energy; therefore, it must have a positive effect.